 Posture Recognition

 We identify six different cases based on positions a user could be in when on the mat.
 These positions are identified as “Face Up”, “Facedown”, “Right Lateral”, “Left Lateral”, “Unoccupied” and “Closer to the Edge” as shown in Fig. 10.
-The closer to the edge case will alert the caregiver through the Android application that someone may fall off the bed.
+The closer to the edge case will alert the caregiver through the Android application (we need to mention the name of the app maybe) that someone may fall off the bed.

 Figure 11 shows the categorical heat map images generated from the pressure readings.
 Each colored square represents pressure sensor and it has color which is based on the magnitude of the pressure applied to the FSRs.
-The brighter colour (yellow) indicates the highest pressure.
-The Python script is used for the classification of the data stored in the database by NodeJS.
-Libraries used in the Python code are MySQL, TensorFlow, Matplotlib and NumPy.
-MySQL library allows us to establish a connection with the database from python and then access the most recent data.
-APIs provided by TensorFlow library were used to start the TensorFlow session, which was then used for classification of data.
-Matplotlib and NumPy are used for generating the categorical heat map images using a 2D array.
+The brighter color (yellow) indicates the highest pressure.
+The Python script is used for the classification of the data stored in the database.
+MySQL library has been used since it allows us to establish a connection with the database from python and then access the most recent data.
+After that the data has been classified using TensorFlow.
+Then generating the categorical heat map images using a 2D array is achieved.
 A 2D array data structure is used for storing the values read from the MySQL query in the Python script.

 The images shown in Fig. 11 were used by the TensorFlow session for sleep posture prediction.
 A new piece of data is classified when the python script reads a flag set in a text file that is edited by NodeJS.
 This was to ensure that python script was not continuously polling the database.
-A method that allows us to start the Python script from the NodeJS was also tested.
+A method that allows us to start the Python script from the NodeJS was also tested (I believe this part should be removed).
 However, it was found that it was not the optimal way of classifying data as the Python script will restart every time and was not able to classify data in the given time because the restart of the script will also restart the TensorFlow session which creates a significant delay to start.
 Whenever the server updates the table with new data, the Python script begins to classify it.